bottinomarcos/Library-NFT/README.md

 https://bottinomarcos.github.io/Library-NFT/

 PD: It may be that the first background does not work, it must be some GitHub bug.
+The directory is "./assets/banner-bg.jpg"